 The key to creating the frame within a frame effect in photography is to learn to recognize opportunities for framing your shot.
 Here are a few examples:

-- Create a frame within a frame by using a window.
+- Create a frame within a frame composition by using a window.

-- Use door frames, entryways, and hallways to add a frame within a frame.
+- Focus on using door frames within your composition, entryways, and hallways to add a frame within a frame.

 - Buildings and architectural elements often provide you with a background frame within a frame.

-- When shooting outdoors, you can often use trees and vegetation for foreground framing.
+- When shooting outdoors, you can often take trees and vegetation for foreground framing.

 - Landscape elements can create a background frame.

-- Add accessories to your shots, like picture frames.
+- Add photography accessories to your shots, like picture frames.

-Try Some Composition Tricks for Creating a Frame Within a Frame Effect
+Try Some Composition Tips for Creating a Frame Within a Frame Effect

-You need to think about composition when adding a frame within a frame to your shots.
+You need to think about composition when you use a frame within a frame to your shots.
 Here are a few things to consider.

 Viewers typically look at a number of points when analyzing an image.
 Photography framing will guide their eyes from one area to another in a natural manner.